[?] Subscribe To This Site

 -At this time there is no hard evidence that there is such a biochemical change in the brain that could trigger a unipolar depression.

--In most cases a psychological event will induce the brain chemistry change, which in turn can then trigger the signs of a clinical depression.
+In most cases a psychological event will induce the brain chemistry change, which in turn can then trigger the signs of a clinical depression.

 -There is no debate however, that unipolar depression is the leading cause of disability in the United States.

-Treatment for Depression
+Treatment for Clinical Depression

--In many cases people are prescribed depression drugs without any psychological support, but research has shown that the vast majority of people who do require antidepressants, will respond much better to treatment when supportive psychotherapy is also provided.
+-However, research has shown that the vast majority of people who do require antidepressants, will respond much better to treatment when supportive psychotherapy is also provided.

--Research indicates cognitive therapy is the best treatment for depression compared to depression drugs alone or other forms of psychotherapy.
+Research indicates cognitive therapy is the best treatment for depression compared to depression drugs alone or other forms of psychotherapy.

--But most people seem to respond best to a combination of talk therapy and medication for the signs of clinical depression.
+But most people seem to respond best to a combination of talk therapy and medication for the signs of clinical depression.
 No two people will respond the same; just as their depression causes are not the same.

--Antidepressants do their work by normalizing naturally occurring brain chemicals called neurotransmitters, notably norepinephrine and serotonin.
+Antidepressants do their work by normalizing naturally occurring brain chemicals called neurotransmitters, notably norepinephrine and serotonin.

 -Other antidepressants work on the neurotransmitter dopamine.

--Scientists have had success with the use of Selective Serotonin Reuptake Inhibitors (SSRIs) to treat the signs of clinical depression.
+Scientists have had success with the use of Selective Serotonin Reuptake Inhibitors (SSRIs) to treat the signs of clinical depression.

 -They have discovered that these particular chemicals are involved to regulate a persons mood, although exactly how is not fully understood.

--With the use of these depression drugs, those suffering with the disorder have more serotonin in their brains, which in turn helps to lift their mood, and give them an overall more optimistic outlook on life.
+With the use of these depression drugs, those suffering with the disorder have more serotonin in their brains, which in turn helps to lift their mood, and give them an overall more optimistic outlook on life.

 • Some of these SSRIs include: